BelaPlatform/pybela/readme.md

 ## To do and known issues

-- [ ] **Issue:** Monitor and streamer can't be used simultaneously –  This is due to both monitor and streamer both using the same websocket connection and message format.
+- [ ] **Issue:** Monitor and streamer/controller can't be used simultaneously –  This is due to both monitor and streamer both using the same websocket connection and message format.
 This could be fixed by having a different message format for the monitor and the streamer (e.g., adding a header to the message)
 - [ ] **Issue:** The plotting routine does not work when variables are updated at different rates.
 - [ ] **Issue**: The plotting routine does not work for the monitor (it only works for the streamer)
 - [ ] **Code refactor:** There are two routines for generating filenames (for Streamer and for Logger).
 This should be unified.